CS-DS-125/125book/py4e_rst/13-web.rst

 browser).

 There are two common formats that we use when exchanging data across the web.
-The “eXtensible Markup Language” or XML has been in use for a very long time and is best suited for exchanging document-style data.
+The "eXtensible Markup Language" or XML has been in use for a very long time and is best suited for exchanging document-style data.
 When programs just want to exchange dictionaries, lists, or other internal information with each other, they use JavaScript Object Notation or JSON